Resume Buzzwords to Avoid

 This is the single most overused phrase on resumes, appearing on an estimated 50% of all applications.
 It’s become completely meaningless through overuse.

-Additionally, claiming attention to detail while submitting a resume with typos creates instant credibility damage.
+Here’s the fun part: claiming attention to detail while submitting a resume with typos creates instant credibility damage.
 Many hiring managers deliberately look for errors in resumes that claim this trait.
+“Oh, you’re detail-oriented?
+Let’s see about that…”

 What to Say Instead